storybook-vue/storybook-nuxt/README.md

 #### Automatic migration

 When running the `upgrade` command above, you should get a prompt asking you to migrate to `@storybook/nuxt`, which should handle everything for you.
-In case that auto-migration does not work for your project, refer to the manual migration below.
+In case auto-migration does not work for your project, refer to the manual migration below.